LanaCreegan/airport-quiz/README.md

 - See what score I got
 - Be brought back to the home page once I've completed the quiz
 - Play a resonably relaxing quiz
+- See how long it took to complete the quiz

 ## Scope
 The aim of this project is to be a quiz that has multiple choice questions.
 There will be 6 questions to answer, with the number of questions answered being displayed.
 To keep the user guessing, their score will be displayed at the end of the quiz